syncfusion/ej2-angular-docs/src/documenteditor/document-editor/header-footer.md

 ---
 title: "Headers and Footers"
 component: "DocumentEditor"
-description: "Learn header footer support in JavaScript document editor and how to work with it."
+description: "Learn header footer support in Angular document editor and how to work with it."
 ---

 # Headers and Footers

-Document editor supports headers and footers in its document.
+Document Editor supports headers and footers in its document.
 Each section in the document can have the following types of headers and footers:

 * First page: Used only on the first page of the section.
 * Even pages: Used on all even numbered pages in the section.